- Download our Moving to Vienna Guide (PDF)

 Cost of transport in Vienna

-That said, this is one expense expats can easily avoid.
+That said, this is one expense you can easily avoid.
 The public transport network in Vienna is excellent, and most of the city's residents get around using buses and trains.
 Cycling is also a popular, healthy and free alternative in Vienna.

 Cost of groceries in Vienna